viet34tqc/notebook/interview.md

   - Re-render: the component's states has been update via event, etc...
 - Render: React calls your components to figure out what should be on the screen.
   - During the initial render, React will create the DOM nodes.
-  - During the re-render, React will calculate which of their properties, if any, have changed since the previous render.
-It won't do anything with that infomation until the next phase, the commit phase
+  - During the re-render, React will calculate which of component's properties, if any, have changed since the previous render.
+It won't do anything with that information until the next phase, the commit phase.
 - Commit: React commit changes to the DOM
   - For the initial render, React will use `appendChild` DOM API to put all the DOM nodes it has created on the screen
   - For re-renders, **React only changes the DOM nodes if there is a difference between renders**.
 If a component re-renders, it only changes the updated DOMs (that could contains updated data), the other DOMs in that component are still the same